the Jade

-was that a Brimstone that fell to earth
+Was that a Brimstone that fell

-these dusty aeons of August, plants have grown
+Throughout these dusty aeons of August

 they flop and desiccate along the borders